jmjy1115/clone2-nwitter/README.md

-# Twitter
+# Nwitter

-Twitter cloned with React and Firebase
+Nwitter cloned with React and Firebase